Types of Salads Everyone Must Know

 There are countless ingredients to add to a vinaigrette dressing.
 The classic nature of a vinaigrette opens itself up to a lot of interpretation.
 Items such as garlic, fruit, and different types of vinegar can be used.

 Because oil and water do not combine without the help of an emulsifier, it is important to whisk them as close to serving as possible.

 If you’re looking for hearty, a mayonnaise-based dressing is sure to provide it.
-Mayonnaise by itself is a pretty heavy product, and using it in a dressing will require some robust greens that can withstand it.
+Mayonnaise by itself is a pretty heavy product, and using it in the dressing will require some robust greens that can withstand it.
 In order to make a mayonnaise dressing work, you’ll have to play around with it.
-There probably aren’t many people who would toss a salad with mayonnaise, but adding different ingredients to change the texture, color, and flavor is definitely a plus.
+Adding different ingredients to change the texture, color, and flavor is definitely a plus.
 Dairy products are especially popular and include buttermilk and sour cream.
 This will help lighten the mayonnaise a bit.
 You can add vinegar, fruit juices, vegetables that are pureed or minced, tomato paste, garlic, onions, herbs, spices, capers, anchovies, boiled eggs.
 The list goes on and on.

 Emulsified Vinaigrette Dressings

 As we learned earlier about emulsification, an emulsified vinaigrette is simple a basic vinaigrette that is thickened by emulsification.
 Using the proportional guidelines above for oil/water, we can get the desired thickness easily.
 Being thinner and lighter than a mayonnaise dressing, the emulsified vinaigrette is excellent for delicate flavors and textures.

 How To Prepare Emulsified Dressings

 - Gather all ingredients, hold at room temperature (Room temp. ingredients emulsify easier)